nickmuse/legion/avg.md

 Statistics have no feelings.
 Is there something more going on under the hood of LOL?
 Let's analyze.

 ### Defining the Scope
-- Sometimes the mighty fall.
-Sometimes players improve.
-For that reason, this data only includes last 3 years of Game Days.
+- Last 3 years of Game Days.
-- This was calculated to serve some utility going into this season.
-For that reason, this data only includes receivers that are active for 21-22.
+- Receivers that are active for 21-22.
-- Games Played prodominantly as QB has been struck from the player's record here.
-GP is modified here to include only Games Played prodominantly as a receiver.
+- GP is modified here to include only Games Played prodominantly as a receiver.

 ### The Data
 (click the AVGs to sort by them)